 A few years ago, I attended two back to back conferences.
 The first was a book marketing workshop sponsored by the BK Author’s Co-op in SF followed by the National Speakers Association conference in Washington, D, C. As I started to review my notes and highlight those actions I planned to take I realized that I have learned some other important lessons about how to “do” conferences.

 Here are five strategies that work for me.
 Perhaps some of these ideas will be useful to you.

 1. Prepare – Ask yourself what your purpose is when attending.
 I wanted to connect with old colleagues, learn about new trends (ex. doing video blogging) and meet with new vendors.
 I set up a few dinners and a breakfast but didn’t go overboard with planning.
-This ensures that I will see the people I want to see.
+This ensured that I could see the people I wanted to see while still remaining spontaneous.

-2. Pace Yourself – Conferences can be grueling for introverts and extroverts too.
+2. Pace Yourself – Conferences can be grueling for introverts and even extroverts.
 I met one colleague who was so overstimulated it took her hours to fall asleep.
-Get your rest, eat as well as possible and exercise – even if a little ( I fell down on this one:) I also know my sweet spot for conference attendance.
-After 72 hours on my butt inside a hotel with few outside breaks I am ready to break out of hotel prison.
-I missed one of the banquets because I left early but I find those pretty much a yawn and can socialize in other ways.
+Get your rest, eat as well as possible and exercise – even a few stretches in your room are helpful.
+I also know my sweet spot for conference attendance.
+After 72 hours on my butt inside a hotel with few outside breaks, I am ready to break out of hotel prison.
+I missed one of the banquets because I left early but I find those pretty much a yawn anyway and can socialize in other ways.

 3. Connect in The Corridor – At the NSA conference, walking around the hallways during sessions can be a walk down a hall of fame in the speaking world.
 Jeannie Robertson, Robert Bradford, and Alan Stevens were some of my encounters that year.
 I gained a usable nugget from each one of them.
 Those brief “stop and chats” have been priceless and make a huge difference in my biz and life.